phaserjs/phaser/README.md

 Version 1.1.3 - in build

+* New: The object returned by Math.sinCosGenerator now contains a length property.
+* New: Phaser.BitmapData object.
+Can be used as a texture for a Sprite or Tiling Sprite.
+See the new examples and docs for details.
 * New: RenderTexture.render now takes a Phaser.Group.
 Also added renderXY for when you don't want to make a new Point object.
 * New: Implementing PluginManager.remove, added PluginManager.removeAll (thanks crazysam)
 * New: Added scrollFactorX/scrollFactorY to TilemapLayers (thanks jcd-as)